Navigation Bar

 Jeanne assists with the Winter Quarters Project focusing mainly on website development.

-Bob and Martha Sharp live in the Council Bluffs, Iowa area.
-Brother and Sister Sharp share a passion to identify the burial places of those Latter-day Saints who died as they journeyed west.
+Brother Sharo has a passion to identify the burial places of those Latter-day Saints who died as they journeyed west.
 They have been instrumental in helping many descendants of pioneers visit their family sacred burial grounds.

 Advisory Board